Board of Directors

 Dr. Mark Laska is the President and Founder of Great Ecology, an ecological consulting firm committed to giving back to the local environment.
 His firm specializes in habitat restoration projects that increase public access and empower community members to be more aware of their growing ecological footprint.
 A long-time New York resident, Dr. Laska and his family relocated to San Diego in 2010 and have since become immersed in the Southern California way of life.
 He joins the Board of Directors at I Love A Clean San Diego eager to volunteer and be more involved in the local community.
 He recently served as a site captain at this year’s Coastal Cleanup Day in Del Mar.
 ILACSD looks forward to working with Dr. Laska to bring San Diegans closer to nature and solidifying partnerships to expand the organizations reach in the community.

-William Burfitt brings more than 17 years of experience in higher education, health care, and medical research fundraising to the ILACSD Board of Directors.
-A San Diego native, William has spent the last 12 years at The Scripps Research Institute in a variety of roles most recently as the director of the office of philanthropy.
-Currently, the institute raises approximately $18-$20 million dollars per year in philanthropic support.
+William Burfitt brings more than 18 years of experience in higher education, health care, and medical research fundraising to the ILACSD Board of Directors.
+A San Diego native, William spent 12 years at The Scripps Research Institute in a variety of roles, most recently as the director of the office of philanthropy.
+Currently, he is the Executive Director of Development for UCSD's Jacobs School of Engineering.
 William is an active member of the community, and is currently on the board of directors of the UC Community Foundation, the Crohn’s & Colitis Foundation, a board member of the San Diego County Community Action Partnership, and a member of the Community Advisory Council of the ARCS Foundation.
 He also serves on the annual giving and events committees at the San Diego Mesa College Foundation, and is a member of the Council for Advancement and Support of Education (CASE), the San Diego Planned Giving Partnership, and the San Diego Chapter of the Association of Fundraising Professionals.
 William and his family reside in University City and enjoy traveling, cooking and spending time at our local beaches.